-Your plants naturally shift from vegging to flowering as the light cycle changes.
+Your cannabis naturally shifts from vegging to flowering as the light cycle changes.
 After the summer solstice, the days slowly become shorter, so expect to see the beginning of bloom phase.

 You should also plan and prepare for potential environmental hazards, like extreme temperature changes, rain and wind.
 While rain can help water your crops, too much rain can damage your plants.
 Consider some type of temporary cover you can quickly employ in case of heavy rainfall.

-It’s also a good idea to locate your outdoor garden near a natural windbreak.
+It’s also a good idea to locate your outdoor cannabis near a natural windbreak.
 If this is not possible, you can surround your crop with plastic sheeting to protect it from wind damage.

 By the end of September, around the fall equinox, it will be time to start preparing for harvest.